-These two bytes shall be generated as defined in 3.13 using the bytes of the Sector Identifier starting with the first (A1)\-byte (see 10.2.1) of the Identifier Mark and ending with the 4th byte (see 10.2.2.3) of the Address Identifier.
+These two bytes shall be generated as defined in 3.13 using the bytes of the Sector Identifier starting with the first (A1)-byte (see 10.2.1) of the Identifier Mark and ending with the 4th byte (see 10.2.2.3) of the Address Identifier.

 If the EDC is incorrect the sector is defective.
-The relevant standard for file structure and labelling specifies the handling of defective sectors.
+Standard ECMA-107 specifies the handling of defective sectors.